secastel/phaser/phaser_gene_ae/README.md

 **Useful files**

 The specific features to produce haplotypic counts for must be provided in BED format.
 This is most often genes.
-A file containing coordinates for ensembl hg19 genes is included here for convenience:
+A file containing coordinates for gencode genes is included here for convenience.
+Note that these annotations have been filtered to be consistent with what was used for calling GTEx eQTLs.
+Please ensure that they contain annotations appropriate for your specific analysis.

+hg19:
+* Without 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/annot_files_v100/hg19/gencode.v19.GRCh37.genes.bed.gz
+* With 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/annot_files_v100/hg19/gencode.v19.GRCh37.genes.chr.bed.gz

+hg38:
-* Without 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/annot_files_v100/hg19_ensembl.bed.gz
+* Without 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/annot_files_v100/hg38/gencode.v26.GRCh38.genes.bed.gz
-* With 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/annot_files_v100/hg19_ensembl.chr.bed.gz
+* With 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/annot_files_v100/hg38/gencode.v26.GRCh38.genes.chr.bed.gz

 # Arguments
 ## Required